gdeiana/polybar/README.md

 ## Instructions

-- Place this in *user/.config/polybar*
+- Place this folder in *user/.config/polybar*
 - Add the launch.sh as a startup program
 - Create a program called **polybar** in the super menu that runs launch.sh
     This is necessary for when you connect or disconnect from external monitor and the polybar gets disconnected